Bloomsbury Design Library provides cutting-edge scholarly coverage of design and crafts worldwide, from 1500 BCE to the present day.

 The ideal research and learning tool for design and visual arts, it will support both students and academics by allowing them to explore the history and context of influential design schools, people, periods, places, and disciplines.

 Bloomsbury Design Library is available to institutions by annual subscription or perpetual access.
-New and updated content will be added twice a year, and institutions can request a 30-day free trial.
+New and updated content is made available annually, and institutions can request a 30-day free trial.
 Find out more on trials and purchasing here.

 Bloomsbury Design Library offers cross-searchable access to a broad range of reference works, e-books, images, exhibitions collections, and more:

-The landmark Bloomsbury Encyclopedia of Design – including an expanding range of over 1,700 authoritative articles across three volumes, written by leading international scholars
+The landmark, 3-volume Bloomsbury Encyclopedia of Design – including an expanding range of peer-reviewed articles with comprehensive coverage of design history and theory, written by leading international scholars

-World History of Design – an acclaimed two-volume work by eminent design historian, Victor Margolin, covering a history of global design from prehistoric times to the end of World War II
+World History of Design – a multi-volume work by eminent design historian, Victor Margolin, covering a history of global design from prehistoric times to the end of World War II